City Hall Hire Skyler Henry Prompts Unusual Promise Of No Threat To Colleagues Safety

 “I’m certainly not going to come on the show and advocate for it, but it’s just like, how does this not happen more often,” Henry said on the Voices: River City podcast.
 “Somebody shows up on your driveway and pours f*** red paint down it?
 I’m sorry, you’re lucky that’s where they f***** stopped.”

-Now councilmember Valenzuela is defending her hiring of Henry, posting a thread on Twitter reading, in part:READ MORE: $150 Million Question: How Should Sacramento County Spend Federal Relief Money
+Now councilmember Valenzuela is defending her hiring of Henry, posting a thread on Twitter reading, in part:READ MORE: Officers Flagged Down By Injured Man, Loud Boom Under Investigation In North Sacramento

 “It’s come to my attention there are some concerns about Skyler Henry…